basarat/demo-typestyle/04-state/script.md

 );
 ```

-Of course it is always fun to add a transition for the properties you are going to animation.
+Of course it is always fun to add a transition for the properties you are going to change.

 ```js
 const className = style(